thomas-hiron/symfony-goto.nvim/README.md

 - route action
 - translation key
 - Twig component PHP class
+- Twig constant definition
 - Twig custom filters and functions
 - Webpack encore entrypoint

+There is another command, that opens the quickfix list instead of going to a file:
+- find event listeners from custom event

 Get help with: